dcdpr/did-btcr2/chapters/Terminology.md

 Genesis document

-: An intermediate representation of a DID document with the identifier set to the placeholder value.
+: An intermediate representation of an ::initial DID document:: with the identifier set to the placeholder value.